alexmcqueen7/samsung_sales_analysis/README.md

 5. How is 5G adoption impacting sales revenue and units sold across regions?

 ## Results
 1. Europe holds the highest share of Samsung's revenue between 2021 and 2024, with its share averaging at a little over a third of the global  total.
 This is closely followed by Asia, who's revenue and sales share sits at approximately 29% of the global total.
 Across the four year period shown in the data, there is a negligible change in the revenue/sales share of each region.
+The top 5 countries driving revenue are Greece, UAE, Austria, Norway, and France, respectively.

-2.
+2. Due to its high Average Selling Price (ASP), the Smart TV product category earned the highest revenue at US$5,559,000 despite only being 8% of total sales.
+Contrastingly, Samsung Accessories

 3.

 4.

 5.

 ## Conclusion